ramonobdam/sigma/README.md

 ## Demo video
 Watch a short demo video on [YouTube](https://youtu.be/Oq3ydIS2QOc)

+## Design considerations
+Why a tool for interactive measurement uncertainty analysis?
+- To make the statistical process of measurement uncertainty easy for engineers
+- Manual derivation of the required sensitivity coefficients can be infeasible for complex models
+- The correlation between input parameters is often ignored due to the computational complexity

+*Sigma* provides an easy, structured and automated workflow for measurement uncertainty analysis:
+- The entered measurement function defines the relation between the input and output parameters
+- The correlations between input parameters are taken into account properly
+- The sensitivity coefficients are calculated automatically based on the partial derivatives of the measurement function
+- The combined uncertainty and the components of the uncertainty budget are instantly displayed in the interface.
+The critical components can quickly be observed by a color scale.
+- Monte Carlo simulation is available for more complex models.
+The visualization of the simulation output values provides insight into the probability distribution of the output parameter.
+- Calculation projects can easily be saved or exported

 ## Architecture
+For maintainability and reusability, the code is split in a separate UI and Core layer.
+The Core layer handles the data storage and calculations, while the independent User Interface layer enables the definition of parameters and instant viewing of results.

-- UI
+### UI layer
 - Qt Quick
-  - Customized QML components
+- Custom QML components

-- C++ backend
+### Core layer (C++)
 - Data models
 - Mathematical expression parser
 - Uncertainty budget calculations
 - Correlated sampler
 - Monte Carlo simulation

 ## Installation
 Installers for Windows and macOS are bundled with the release.
 See the [latest release](https://github.com/ramonobdam/sigma/releases) on GitHub.